sjmini/icse2020-Solidity/README.md

 * Java version 1.8
 * Scala version 2.12.3

+### Data Set

-Contact author Sungjae Hwang (sjhwang87@kaist.ac.kr) to obtain contracts used in the paper, and place contracts in the test folder in root directory.
+To obtain 55,046 contracts used for the evaluation in the paper, please contact the author Sungjae Hwang (sjhwang87@kaist.ac.kr).
+You need these contracts to reproduce the evaluation result shown in the paper.

-Check src/main/scala/kr/ac/kaist/saf/phase/InhCheck.scala : line 50 to 57.

-To analyze contracts placed in other directories, change the file locations specified on line 50~57

 ### Building & Executing